 • A photocopy of your present and all previous passports

-• A certificate of criminal record good conduct from abroad, with a notarized verification and translation
+• A certificate of criminal record of good conduct from your home country, with a notarized verification and translation (Apostille).

-• A detailed request letter translated into Hebrew.
-The letter should include an explanation of your motivation to convert, be it religious, social, marital, or family related.
-The letter should highlight Jewish family members, a connection to Jewish communities in Israel or abroad, Jewish study, relationship(s) with religious and/or traditional Jewish families.
+• A personal essay describing your Jewish journey and including an explanation of your motivation to convert.
+The letter should highlight Jewish family members, a connection to Jewish communities in your home country or in Israel, Jewish study, and relationship(s) with religious and/or traditional Jewish families.
 We recommend the letter be one page in length and include heartfelt feelings about your process.

 • Information on previous conversion procedures/attempts in Israel or abroad, with relevant documentation.